sophgo/libsophon/bmvid/document/bmcv/source_en/api/warp_perspective.rst

 7. It is required that the width, height, image_format and data_type of the output bm_image must be consistent.

-8. bm1684X currently does not support bilinear interpolation.

 **Code example**